USDGA GOLF QUALIFICATIONS

 Sport Class G8: Athletes with Neurological Conditions and Coordination Impairments.
 Abnormal increase in muscle tension and a reduced ability of a muscle to stretch, lack of co-ordination of muscle movements, unbalanced, involuntary movements and a difficulty in maintaining a symmetrical posture due to a neurological condition, such as cerebral palsy, brain injury or multiple sclerosis.

-All sitting-golfers have an impairment affecting their legs.
+All seated golfers have an impairment affecting their legs.
 They are allocated different sport classes depending on their trunk control, which is very important for golf.

 Sport Class G9: Golfers have an impairment that limits their leg and trunk function.
 They would be unable to sit without supporting himself or herself with the arms, for example due to paraplegia.